A couple of years ago, I threw a Sip and See spring baby shower for my sister and her new little girl. I went all out.

 I loved this garden theme for spring and it was complete with my favorite baby shower game too.

-Today I’m sharing a step-by-step guide on planning a garden sip and see on a budget (with printables!).
+Today I’m sharing a step-by-step guide on planning a garden sip and see on a budget.
 You’ll learn the very steps that I take each time I plan a party or create new designs, and how I stay on budget.

 You can also shop my designs as well as discover my favorite places for cheap DIY supplies.